List of United States Navy amphibious warfare ships: Landing Platform Dock (LPD)

 The Landing Platform Dock (LPD) concept began as a compromise design, an attempt to build a ship with much more capability than a Landing Ship Dock (LSD) - the LPD superficially resembles an LSD with an enlarged flight deck - but without the expense of a LPH.
 The well deck is smaller than that of an LSD.
+The Raleigh and Austin classes could be fitted with a temporary telescoping helicopter hangar.

 Several of these ships were built with space dedicated for command capabilities.
-Two of these, LaSalle and Coronado, would be redesignated as auxiliary command ships (AGF).
+Two of these, La Salle and Coronado, would be redesignated as auxiliary command ships (AGF).